 Research has proven that universal welfare forms like the GMI reduce dependency in favour of efficiency.
 They produce incentives to work and complement a culture of work, rather than denying it.
 IMF director Christine Lagarde underlined that if Italy wants to grow again, it needs to introduce a “welfare reform that institutes a universal unemployment subsidy”, to complement the recent measures introduced by the Jobs Act.
 The European Commission and the European Parliament also saw the introduction of a GMI as something necessary.

 A common objection is that unemployment subsidies can increase illegal work.
 But in the rest of Europe the GMI works as a key barrier against illegal work.
 Employment centres can in fact monitor those who receive a subsidy, preventing them from working illegally.
 A small percentage of rule-breaking is to be expected, but this does not undermine the general efficiency of the mechanism.
-Because the GMI is a form of universalist welfare, it does not discourage job search, but rather increases incentives and opportunities for job seekers.
+Because the GMI is a form of universalist welfare, it does not discourage job search, but rather increases incentives and opportunities for job seekers, be it by having the income to hire a professional resume service to help them, or by financially supporting them through these times.
 Leaving social assistance is easier because one has the certainty that a basic safety net is there if needed.
 Vice versa, time-bound subsidies produce a negative incentive: people become dependent on the subsidy and tend to work illegally or not work at all, until the subsidy is stopped.
 Universal benefits produce less distortions than selective ones.